img

 Erectile dysfunction

-While testosterone alone is not responsible for producing an erection, it is responsible for stimulating receptors in the brain that create chemical reactions necessary for an erection to occur.
+While testosterone alone is not responsible for producing an erection, it is responsible for stimulating receptors in the brain that create the chemical reactions necessary for an erection to occur.
 When levels of the hormone are too low, it will be a lot more difficult for a man to achieve an erection.

 • Diabetes

-• Thyroid issues
+• Thyroid disorders

 • High blood pressure